-An expansive 2011 TCRP report reviews the equity implications of transit funding and financing schemes40.
+An expansive 2011 TCRP report reviews the equity implications of transit funding and financing schemes.
 Sales tax funds are regressive because lower-income households pay a higher percentage of their total income and do so regardless of how much they drive or use public transportation.
 Gas taxes and other user fees place funding burdens more fairly according to infrastructure utilization.
 Business taxes can also provide significant funding.

-Property taxes are relatively progressive since land-owners tend to be wealthier.
-On the other hand, value capture (i.e. from tax-increment financing) can perpetuate inequities if, as in Atlanta41, those funds must be spent in the immediate vicinity of the relevant project.
-In most cases this means wealthy or gentrifying neighborhoods.
-Indeed, deciding to fund a transit project via value capture in effect necessitates gentrification as key to the project's success.
-Value capture schemes can be alluring as a new revenue source, but they can also be opaque and driven by real estate interests rather than communities, and can lead to prioritizing capitalintensive rail expansion projects rather than maintenance or improvements to existing service.
+Property taxes are relatively progressive since land-owners tend to be wealthier-but value capture funds (i.e. from tax-increment financing) can perpetuate inequities if, as in Atlanta, those funds must be spent in the immediate vicinity of the relevant project, which are likely to be in wealthy or gentrifying neighborhoods.
+Indeed, deciding to fund a transit project via value capture in effect establishes gentrification as a goal necessary to the project's success, rather than a potential negative impact for existing low-income residents.
+Value capture schemes can be alluring as a new revenue source, but they can also be opaque, can be driven by real estate interests rather than communities, and can lead to prioritizing capital-intensive rail expansion projects rather than maintenance or improvements to existing service.

-The net equity impact of tolling or road pricing schemes depends on the nature of the toll; who drives, when, and where; and how revenue is allocated42.
-In New York City, the travelers likely to bear the highest cost of a hypothetical congestion pricing policy are overwhelmingly the city and region's higher-income residents.
-Plans proposed by advocates and leading experts alike would allocate revenues to improve the city's public transportation system.
-For these reasons, social justice advocates have endorsed these proposals, and praised their positive equity implications43.
-A similar San Francisco proposal in 2010 cited the fact that less than five percent of peak-hour single-occupancy vehicle drivers are also people with low incomes44.
+The net equity impact of tolling or road pricing schemes depends on the nature of the toll; who drives, when, and where; and how revenue is allocated.
+In New York City, the travelers likely to bear the highest cost of a hypothetical congestion pricing policy are disproportionately the city and region's higher-income residents, and plans proposed by advocates and leading experts alike would allocate revenues to improve the city's public transportation system.
+For these reasons, social justice advocates have endorsed a proposed plan and praised its positive equity implications.
+A similar San Francisco proposal in 2010 cited the fact that less than five percent of peak-hour single-occupancy vehicle drivers are also people with low incomes.